NTheuws/linorobot2_hardware/README.md

 ### 1. Part overview

-If you're planning on building a robot, you'll be requiring a set amount of parts.
+If you're planning on building a robot, you'll be requiring an amount of components.
 This will give an overview and sort of checklist to see if you haven't missed anything when gathering the hardware.
+Each of these parts will have their supported options explained direclty below this list:

 - Wheels
 - Motor drivers